 LED stands for light-emitting diodes, and these lights are more energy-efficient and, best of all, mercury-free.
 Using LED lights for your holiday decorations is a great way to go green and save money this season.
 To give you an idea of LED efficiency, they use about 80% less electricity than standard mini-lights and last up to 10 times longer.
 What a bright idea!

-Remember to double check with these retailers about their redemption limitations.
+Remember to double check with these retailers about any fine details or limitations to this deal.

 HolidayLEDs.com Christmas Light Recycling Program